1. How much does it cost?

 13. Are you the right counsellor for me?

-I have had many satisfied clients.
+I have worked with literally hundreds of satisfied clients.
 However, I am not the right therapist for everyone and sometimes there are circumstances when I think I am not the best person to help.

 14. Can I make an appointment to get started?